 I don’t intend to discredit the value of the many European brands we all, including myself, have come to hold almost holy over the years (and still do) or even to suggest that they are in decline.
 Céline will always be Céline, Dior will always be Dior.
 I simply think that it means the industry’s landscape is changing, and a brand from anywhere can achieve the same It status as the long-standing houses from across the Atlantic.
 Paris may still be the world’s fashion capital, but I think when it comes to everyday style, the space has become much more egalitarian, making way for new designers from all cities, states, and countries to thrive.
 It’s become an environment where a statement top by an under-the-radar NYC designer can rival Chanel’s PVC boots or one of Gucci’s belt bags for item-of-the-season status.
 And that’s certainly nothing to be sad about.

-OK, are you ready to shop now?
-Below are some of the pieces by my favourite U.S. brands, all of which I'd love to add to my spring wardrobe.
+Okay, are you ready to shop now?
+Below are some of the pieces by my favorite U.S. brands, all of which I'd love to add to my spring wardrobe.